angular-cron-jobs/angular-cron-jobs/README.md

 Setting the keys as booleans will turn the selection on and off.

+##Custom Templates:

+As noted by [TimotheeJeannin](https://github.com/TimotheeJeannin) you can use custom template by adding the following attribute to the directive DDO:

+    templateUrl: function(element, attributes) {
+        return attributes.template || 'cronselection.html';
+    },

 ##Initializing UI with data from server

 The directive takes an optional attribute of `init`